TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

    :synopsis: UNIX C Compiler

-This module provides the :class:`UnixCCompiler` class, a subclass of :class:`CCompiler` that handles the typical Unix-style command-line  C compiler:
+This module provides the :class:`UnixCCompiler` class, a subkundi of :class:`CCompiler` that handles the typical Unix-style command-line  C compiler:

 * macros defined with :option:`!-Dname[=value]`